Skip to main content

 Slashing

-The reduction in the stake of a validator, a validator group, or both, for a particular action not conducive to the health of the network.
+The reduction in the stake of a community RPC node and group for a particular action not conducive to the health of the network.

 Smart Contracts